rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 1. Turn the EGG on, and check that the batteries are charged
   * You can check each of the batteries by flipping the power switch to the left and the right
-  * Both lights are green: 2-hour charge
+  * Both lights are green: 2-hour charge required
-  * Either light is red: 6-hour charge
+  * Either light is red: 6-hour charge required
   * The EGG MUST be turned off while charging
     * This prevents interference with the EGG signal